 Share this article on:

-Are generative AI (GenAI) features and functionalities paving the way to a more productive future or are they offering a far too available doorway into an organisation’s network for cyber criminals?
+Are generative AI (GenAI) features and functionalities paving the way to a more productive future, or are they offering a far too available doorway into an organisation’s network for cyber criminals?

 Microsoft Copilot has recently made headlines after researchers revealed a possible security vulnerability within its retrieval augmented generation (RAG) systems.
-Dubbed ‘ConfusedPilot’ they claim Copilot could be tricked into giving out sensitive data from company systems.
+Dubbed “ConfusedPilot”, they claim Copilot could be tricked into giving out sensitive data from company systems.

-Beyond Microsoft, other copilot programmes that utilise GenAI are leading to a severe uptick in security breaches that many organisations seem woefully unprepared to prevent.
-In fact, by 2025, Gartner predicts Gen AI will cause a spike in cyber security resources required to secure it – causing a more than 15 per cent incremental spend on application and data security.
-This is consistent with what we are hearing from security leaders with many concerned about the impact of using copilots on their security infrastructure.
+Beyond Microsoft, other copilot programs that utilise GenAI are leading to a severe uptick in security breaches that many organisations seem woefully unprepared to prevent.
+In fact, by 2025, Gartner predicts Gen AI will cause a spike in cyber security resources required to secure it – causing more than 15 per cent incremental spend on application and data security.
+This is consistent with what we are hearing from security leaders, with many concerned about the impact of using copilots on their security infrastructure.

 To adequately protect an organisation, it’s important to understand why these security concerns persist.